David Bonior: Early life

 Bonior was born in Detroit, Michigan, the son of Irene (Gavreluk) and Edward Bonior.
 He traces his family history from Ukraine and Poland.
 He graduated from Notre Dame High School in Harper Woods, Michigan, in 1963, where he excelled in sports.
 He received a B.A. from the University of Iowa, where he also played football and became a member of the Iowa Beta chapter of Sigma Alpha Epsilon fraternity, in 1967.
 He received an M.A. from Chapman College in Orange, California, in 1972.

 He served in the United States Air Force during the peak of the Vietnam War from 1968 to 1972, though not in Vietnam.
 He was a founder of the Vietnam Era Veterans Caucus on Capitol Hill and was a strong supporter of the Vietnam veterans' movement.

 Political career

 Bonior was a Democratic member of the Michigan State House of Representatives from 1973 to 1976.
-In 1976, he was elected to the U.S. House of Representatives from Michigan's 12th District (based in Macomb County) for the 95th and to the twelve succeeding Congresses, serving from January 3, 1977, to January 3, 2003.
+In 1976, he was elected to the U.S. House of Representatives from Michigan's 12th congressional district (based in Macomb County) for the 95th and to the twelve succeeding Congresses, serving from January 3, 1977, to January 3, 2003.
 His district was renumbered as the 10th in 1993, after Michigan lost a House seat as a result of the 1990 United States census.